apichlkostner/CarND-Vehicle-Detection/README.md

 |Pixel per cell          | 16     |
 |Cells per block         | 2      |

+Though it was mentioned in the course that with 8 pixels per cell the result should be better since it can better detect the car lights this value has no better accuracy in the test set.
+Additionally the feature vector is so much larger that the calculation time is too high.

 ## Color features
 Best results were obtained with the color spaces YUV and YCrCb.
 Finally YCrCb was choosen though the other gave similar results.